Ninth Circuit Visit Features Violent Video Game Battle

 October 29, 2008

-The U.S. Ninth Circuit Court of Appeals held its first-ever special sitting on October 29, 2008 at Pacific McGeorge and heard arguments on a violent video game case that holds national interest.
+The U.S. Ninth Circuit Court of Appeals held its first-ever special sitting on October 29, 2008 at McGeorge and heard arguments on a violent video game case that holds national interest.

 Three hundred law students, attorneys, faculty and members of the general public crowded into the newly renovated lecture hall.
 The proceedings were simulcast into the law school’s courtroom with another 100 viewers watching.